ReGVD: Revisiting Graph Neural Networks for Vulnerability Detection: Abstract

 \section{Abstract}

 Identifying vulnerabilities in the source code is essential to protect the software systems from cyber security attacks.
 It, however, is also a challenging step that requires specialized expertise in security and code representation.
-Inspired by the successful applications of pre-trained programming language (PL) models such as CodeBERT and graph neural networks (GNNs), we propose ReGVD, a general and novel graph neural network-based model for vulnerability detection.
-In particular, ReGVD views a given source code as a flat sequence of tokens and then examines two effective methods of utilizing unique tokens and indexes respectively to construct a single graph as an input, wherein node features are initialized only by the embedding layer of a pre-trained PL model.
-Next, ReGVD leverages a practical advantage of residual connection among GNN layers and explores a beneficial mixture of graph-level sum and max poolings to return a graph embedding for the given source code.
-Experimental results demonstrate that ReGVD outperforms the existing state-of-the-art models and obtain the highest accuracy on the real-world benchmark dataset from CodeXGLUE for vulnerability detection.
+To this end, we aim to develop a general, practical, and programming language-independent model capable of running on various source codes and libraries without difficulty.
+Therefore, we consider vulnerability detection as an inductive text classification problem and propose ReGVD, a simple yet effective graph neural network-based model for the problem.
+In particular, ReGVD views each raw source code as a flat sequence of tokens to build a graph, wherein node features are initialized by only the token embedding layer of a pre-trained programming language (PL) model.
+ReGVD then leverages residual connection among GNN layers and examines a mixture of graph-level sum and max poolings to return a graph embedding for the source code.
+ReGVD outperforms the existing state-of-the-art models and obtains the highest accuracy on the real-world benchmark dataset from CodeXGLUE for vulnerability detection.
+Our code is available at: \url{https://github.com/daiquocnguyen/GNN-ReGVD}.